rick-r/marriage-figaro-norway/captions.md

 [but: do we want to get the audience used to captions always being on same side as actor?]

-    This really suits me now, what do you think Figaro?
-    [or]
     What do you think Figaro?
 Look!